bharavi15/image-playfair/README.md

 # image-playfair
-Image encryption using Playfair cipher in Pythin
+Image encryption using Playfair cipher in Python